The first time I heard of OnlyFans, I thought it was a sports app.

 A great starting point is asking what they know about a topic.
 This helps you access their current knowledge, correct any errors in what they have heard, and build an ongoing conversation from there.

-Assure them that if they make a mistake online, you will always love them and they can come to you for shame-free help.
+Emphasize that you have confidence in your child, and make sure that they know that you believe in their ability to click away when they see inappropriate material online.
+Assure them that if they make a mistake online, you will always love them, and they can come to you for shame-free help.

-You can also give your kids a better chance of avoiding digital dangers by using protective tools such as kids-safe phones, internet filters and parental controls on everything from computers to video games.
+You can also give your kids a better chance of avoiding digital dangers by using protective tools such as kids-safe phones, internet filters, and parental controls on everything from computers to video games.
+This helps kids become armed with technological tools to protect them without giving them access to all of the harmful stuff, too.

-By reading this article, you are already on the right path.
-Awareness is powerful, and you are not alone
+By reading this article, you are already on the best path.
+Awareness is powerful, and you are not alone.

 Success!